 Yes.
 All personal information is kept confidential.
 The law prohibits donor registry information from being sold or shared with any company or government agency.
 Your information is stored in a secure database, accessible only to authorized organ, eye and tissue recovery personnel.
 It is not accessible to hospital personnel.

-While your decision to be a registered organ, eye and tissue donor is legally binding in Oregon or Washington if you are 18 years or older, you are still encouraged to inform your loved ones about your end-of-life wishes.
+While your decision to be a registered organ, eye and tissue donor is legally binding in Oregon or Washington if you are 18 years or older, it is critical that you inform your loved ones about your end-of-life wishes.
 Prior to any potential organ, eye or tissue donation, the Registry is checked and the deceased individual's family or next-of-kin is contacted regarding their decision (or lack thereof) to donate.
 Talking to your family about donation ensures that they can advocate for your final wishes.

 What if members of my family are opposed to donation?